zheka2304/skill-issue-task-graph/README.md

 - Resource usage declaration for tasks
 - Running multiple invocations of one task, parallel execution when possible, determine count of invocations at runtime
 - Sub-graphs with an option to determine number of executions at runtime, to enable control flow
+- Ahead-of-time task graph compilation
+- Putting threads to sleep and waking them
 - [Planned] Thread affinity mask for tasks
-- Ahead-of-time task graph compilation

 Note that this is not a production-ready solution, but rather a project, I've made for fun.
 It must be properly tested and benchmarked before using it for real.